axq/Bastyl-DIY-instructions/index.md

 - *Apply little to no pressure, let the gravity do the work*.
 Otherwise, you might push them too far
 - If the insert doesn't fall into place, you can slowly increase the temperature, but don't go over 300 degrees
 - Once the insert is 2/3 of the way in, stop
-- Flip over the case and push it against a flat surface, to make the insert flush with the case
+- Flip over the case and gradually push it against a flat surface, to make the insert flush with the case

 ![Figure 2](./images/insert3.PNG)